GoogleCloudPlatform/magic-modules/docs/content/develop/make-a-breaking-change.md

   deprecation_message: api_field_name is deprecated and will be removed in a future major release.
 Use other_field_name instead.
 ```

+Replace the second sentence with an appropriate short description of the replacement path and/or the reason for
+deprecation.

-The deprecation message will automatically show up in the API documentation.
+The deprecation message will automatically show up in the resource documentation.
 {{< /tab >}}
 {{< tab "Handwritten" >}}
 1. Set `Deprecated` on the field.
 For example: